AlfinST/CNetworkLab/Pipes & FIFO/README.md

     The names dont display at end of (pipes) program when run.
     Press the Enter Key, and they should display then.
     Feel free to fix this ploblem !

-    PS: this is just to check if you are reading this.
-        You can solve this problem by uncommenting the wait(0) in the end of the pipe program :P.